ghachey/misis-landing.pss.edu.mh/README.md

 # misis-landing.pss.edu.mh
-A basic landing page for FedSIS deployments (Training, Test and Production)
+A basic landing page for MISIS deployments (Training, Test and Production)